 Checking for Errors

-If the Sync Data to Transactions Action runs into an error when processing a file, it will log an error for the row containing the issue and continue to process.
+If the Sync Data to Transactions Action encounters an error while processing a file, it will log an error for the row containing the issue and continue to process.

 You can view a summary of the batch processes completed with this Action by navigating to the new React UI admin page.
 Remove "/Apps" from your URL and replace it with "/react/admin" as so: